ibrahim29asad/Inter.i/README.md

 Sketch:
-Interview in English (Be able to understand and then reciprocate words out) - needs to understand
+Interview in English (Be able to understand and then reciprocate words out) - needs to understand (Users can choose to be given a test case or not before the interview starts in the settings)

 Types of interviews: Max time is 45 to 60 mins
-System Design
 Data Structures and Algorithms

-Both
+Needs to understand how to code in Python
+Question Bank 30 - Start with 10

-Needs to understand how to code in C++/Python/JavaScript (3 Main Languages) Needs to understand about how to code in OOP and understand Big O(N)
+Needs to understand about how to code in OOP and understand Big O(N)

-(Users can choose to be given a test case or not)

 Needs to understand how to explain code and ask it to run it through its head step by step Users must give them an example or example will be provided for test cases (lose marks)

 How to optimize it (if solution sounds acceptable make them write it and test it) model will ask if it can/cannot be optimized then make it go further if it can.

 Need a Code Editior that can run the code
 Needs to monitor screen to check for anit-cheating

-AI Chatbot will have a generative AI to create a random interviewer Create a AI Chatbot that uses facial recognition to detect emotion to see if user is struggeling

 Will guide if they are stuck.

 To Create Transformer Model:
 https://www.youtube.com/watch?v=ISNdQcPhsts

+Potentials for DataSets:

+Use Wiki API and Persona Data Sets - Gets Information and then can handle conversations

+change of Scope:
+----- AI Chatbot will have a generative AI to create a random interviewer  -- IS TOO MUCH FOR MY MACHINE TO HANDLE
+----- Create a AI Chatbot that uses facial recognition to detect emotion to see if user is struggeling -- IS TOO MUCH FOR MY MACHINE TO HANDLE
+---- Needs to understand how to code in C++/Python/JavaScript (3 Main Languages) IS TOO MUCH FOR MY MACHINE TO HANDLE